-In order to be eligible for Medicaid, you cannot have recently transferred assets.
+To be eligible for Medicaid, you cannot have recently transferred assets.
 Congress does not want you to move into a nursing home on Monday, give all your money to your children (or whomever) on Tuesday, and qualify for Medicaid on Wednesday.
-So it has imposed a penalty on people who transfer assets without receiving fair value in return.
+So, it has imposed a penalty on people who transfer assets without receiving fair value in return.

 For instance, if an individual transfers $100,000 on April 1, 2021, moves to a nursing home on April 1, 2022, and spends down to Medicaid eligibility on April 1, 2023, that is when the 20-month penalty period will begin, and it will not end until December 1, 2024.

-Transferring assets to certain recipients will not trigger a period of Medicaid ineligibility.
+Note that transferring assets to certain recipients will not trigger a penalty period.
 These exempt recipients include the following:

 - A spouse (or a transfer to anyone else as long as it is for the spouse's benefit)